GameGenesis/First-Principles/README.md

 # First Principles
-A puzzle game based on Calculus where players are expected to solve each function that is given.
+A puzzle game that visualizes how Calculus works where players are expected to solve each function that is given.
 Developed by Rayan Kaissi and John Seong.